 Balance Billing means the difference between the maximum plan allowance and the provider's billed charge.
-Out-of-network providers may bill the member this amount, except Oregon-licensed providers when performing services at an in-network facility and the member did not choose the provider.
+Out-of-network providers may bill the member this amount, except when performing services at an in-network facility and the member did not choose the provider or when otherwise prohibited by law.
 Balance billing is not a covered expense under the Plan.